bcimbali/ck-site/src/portfolio-items/dazzling-days-at-lake-como.md

 portfolioType: 'writing'
 homepageOrder: 15
 portfolioOrder: 12
+keywords: 'B2C, Travel, Entertainment, Media, Apps, Automotive'
 ---

+## Who knows what celebrities you might see in Lake Como?

+---

-Article on Lake Como Italy as Hollywood hotspot.
-Home to George Clooney and filming location for a Star Wars movie.
+For Roads by Porsche, I wrote about the Italian Lake Como, a Hollywood hotspot.
+It is home to George Clooney and a filming location for a Star Wars movie.